Crankin

 Question: What is Little Cranks?
 Like the name suggests, Little Cranks is the same small engine class, but for 5-10 year olds.
 It covers the same disassembly and reassembly, but without the focus on math, science, and diagnostics.
 We take it slower, and parents are required to be present and participate with their youngster.

 Question: What if we have an emergency or illness after we've paid for camp?
 No worries!
 Thanks for not spreading the illness.
 Feel free to apply that student fee to any of my other Crankin Engines camps in the next 12 months.
-Let me know via email if you can't make it, and let me know which one you'd location you'd prefer for the make-up camp, even if it's full.
+If you have to reschedule, send me an email with the choice of which camp you'd like to attend (even if it's showing as full).
 AND, you can still take advantage of the free camp in the 12 months following the one your student attends.

 Question: What are the qualifications for students?
-For Crankin Engine Camp, students must be 11-20 years old, and for Little Cranks Camp they must be 5-10 years old.
-Parents can stay and learn for free, or drop and run.
-Students must also be okay to be around other children, and must not have any bionic parts (pacemaker, etc.)
+For Crankin Engine Camp, students must be 11-19 years old (parents can stay and learn for free, or drop and run).
+For Little Cranks Camp they must be 5-10 years old, and parental or guardian involvement is required.
+Adult classes are for students 18+.
+Students must also be okay to work with others, and must not have any bionic parts (pacemaker, etc.)

 Question: What are some perks for attending this camp?
 Students can take this class any time again in the next calendar year for FREE.
 Parents can stay and learn for free.
 This class is also a pre-requisite for our high school level Auto Upkeep class, and that class is a pre-req for Applied Automotive.